Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 8 hours
 You cause your own skin to peel off your body and animate as a construct under your mental control.
 You may project your consciousness to your animated skin or return it to your actual body as an action.
 When your consciousness is in your body, you are [Incapacitated](conditions.md#incapacitated) (except for transferring your will to your skin, or dismissing the spell).
 Your possessed skin is identical to you in all ways, except the following: It has only half the number of Hit Points you had at the time you cast the spell, it cannot be healed above this maximum, it is immune to Bludgeoning damage, and it can move through spaces as small as 3cm without squeezing.
 Your skin can take any actions you could normally take in your own body (such as to fight or cast spells).
-When your skin leaves your body, your body’s Hit Points drop to 0 and you are stable.
+When your skin leaves your body, your body's Hit Points drop to 0 and you are stable.
 Your body cannot recover Hit Points until your skin returns; only effects that can regrow body parts can heal you, such as the Regenerate spell.
 If your body regains any Hit Points before your skin returns to it, the skin dies and your consciousness returns automatically to your body.
-When your skin returns to your body, you regain Hit Points equal to your skin’s remaining Hit Points.
+When your skin returns to your body, you regain Hit Points equal to your skin's remaining Hit Points.
 If the spell ends before you reunite with your skin or if your skin is killed while you are in your body, you remain [Incapacitated](conditions.md#incapacitated) and at 0 Hit Points until your skin is restored to you (requiring powerful magic, as described above).
 If your body dies while you are possessing your skin, you die when the spell ends, regardless of how many Hit Points the skin has left.
 If your skin is slain with your consciousness in it, your consciousness returns automatically to your body.
 This spell leaves long scars on your skin where it split apart, although these fade normally with the use of healing magic.
 - **Classes**: Druid, Sorcerer
 *(Source: CS)*

-### Skycaller’s Surge
+### Skycaller's Surge
 *Level 4 Evocation*
 - **Casting Time**: Action
 - **Range**: Self, a radius 6 *(9m)* sphere